QuickBooks Blog

 • Misclassifying employees

-• Using poor recruiting practices.
+• Using poor recruiting practices

-To provide context for how these mistakes can impact your business, let’s explore them a little further.
+To provide context for how these mistakes can impact your business, let’s explore them a little further:

 Missing important deadlines

 A major aspect of HR is complying with the requirements of different regulating bodies.
-This also means adhering to many different deadlines all year, which can be hard to keep track of—especially for a busy small business owner.
-Missing these deadlines can result in penalties, disgruntled employees or even legal action against your company.
+This also means adhering to many different deadlines all year, which can be hard to keep track ofβ€”especially for a busy small business owner.
+Missing these deadlines can result in penalties, disgruntled employees, or even legal action against your company.

 Not keeping accurate employee records and information

-Many businesses keep poor employee records or dispose of them prematurely.
-This is a problem for several reasons.
+Many businesses keep poor employee records or dispose of them prematurelyβ€”which is a problem for several reasons.
 First and foremost, keeping employee records gives you a history to refer to when making decisions about the employee.
 From details like their start date and pay to performance information, keeping organised information about each worker is invaluable.

 Neglecting employee onboarding

-An employee’s first day and how they’re integrated into the team can actually have a major impact on their experience—and your bottom line.
+An employee’s first day and how they’re integrated into the team can actually have a major impact on their experienceβ€”and your bottom line.
 The cost of replacing an employee can be very high.
-So it’s in your best interest to make your onboarding process a priority.
+So it’s in your best interest to make the onboarding process a priority.

 Making payroll mistakes

-Cloud payroll services can make a world of difference for a small business owner who’s in over their head with no HR help.
-With this online solution, you can automate most aspects of processing payroll and breathe easy knowing your employees are getting paid correctly and on time.
+Even if you only have a few employees, payroll involves a lot of moving parts.
+Cloud payroll services can make a world of difference for small business owners who find themselves overwhelmed.
+With this online solution, you can automate most aspects of processing payroll, and breathe easy knowing your employees are getting paid correctly and on time.

 Using poor recruiting practices